Vyral/victor-nino/_posts/2020-01-27-a-5-step-guide-to-homeownership.md

 excerpt: 'To complete your path to homeownership, there are five steps you must take.'
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Victor+Nino/2020/January/A+5-Step+Guide+to+Homeownership.mp4
-pullquote: Your agent should have a pulse on the market and know what’s been happening.
+pullquote: Your agent should have an eye on the market and know what’s been happening.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true